EN

 filler@godaddy.com

-The goal of this project is to visibly honor and share a more inclusive history of the Abenaki people, to highlight historical Abenaki sites and to accentuate the positive influences we have had with Colonial America and the towns we continue to live in today.
+The goal of our project has been to visibly honor and share a more inclusive history of the Abenaki people, to highlight historical Abenaki sites and to accentuate the positive influences our ancestors had with Colonial America and the towns we, as modern Abenaki people, still live in today.

 It is our hope this project will help educate the general public and share a cultural exchange with the Abenaki people.
 Past and Present.
 The Nulhegan band of the Coosuk Abenaki Nation welcomes you on our journey together.